 Instead, use that energy on understanding the essentials of work management.
 How to successfully implement it.
 And equally important, how to sell work management to your CEO and the wider organisation.

-Step 2 – Explain the solution: Maintenance Planning and Scheduling
+Step 2 – Explain the solution: Maintenance Planning & Scheduling

 Once you have completed Step 1 you’ll know your typical wrench time.
 And you’ll have an idea of how big your productivity problem is.

 Let’s assume your wrench time is 30% and that you aim to get this to a very realistic 45%.
 That’s pretty typical for a well-functioning work management system.
-But certainly not world class.
+But certainly not world-class.
+Learn more about wrench time optimization here, in our sample course material available for free.

 When you show your CEO that your current wrench time is 30% and explain your aim to bring it to 45% you’ll need to talk him through the basics of effective planning and scheduling.